Rational Homotopy Equivalence: Preliminaries on simplicial sets with effective homology

 \subsection{Effective homology}

 Here we look at the basic notions of the effective homology framework.
-This paradigm was developed by Sergeraert and his coworkers to deal with infinitary objects, see \cite{RS} (or \cite{poly}) for more details. \\
+This paradigm was developed by Sergeraert and his collaborators to deal with infinitary objects, see \cite{RS} (or \cite{poly}) for more details. \\

-A \emph{locally effective} simplicial set is a simplicial set whose simplices have a specified finite encoding, and whose face and degeneracy operators are specified by algorithms.
+A locally effective simplicial set is a simplicial set whose simplices have a specified finite encoding, and whose face and degeneracy operators are specified by algorithms.

 We will work with non-negatively graded chain or cochain complexes of free abelian groups or $\Qbb$-vector spaces.
-Such a chain complex is \emph{locally effective} if elements of the graded module can be represented in a computer and the operations of zero, addition, and differential are computable.\\
+Such a chain complex is locally effective if elements of the graded module can be represented in a computer and the operations of zero, addition, and differential are computable.\\

 In all parts of the paper where we deal with algorithms, all simplicial sets are locally effective, and all chain complexes are non-negatively graded locally effective chain complexes of free $\Zbb$-modules or $\Qbb$-vector spaces.
 All simplicial maps, chain maps, chain homotopies, etc., are computable.\\